Firesphere/silverstripe-solr-search/docs/07-Debugging.md

 ## x:Unknown indexes

-Up until Solr 5, the actual core that threw the error wasn't included in the error message.
-Logging will say `x:Unknown` in this circumstance.
-This does not mean the log is not there, it means the core that threw the error isn't known by the server.
+Up until Solr 5, the information about which core threw the error wasn't passed back to the webserver.
+Log messages will contain `x:Unknown` in this circumstance.
+This means the log _is_ there, just that the core that threw the error isn't known by the server.

-## Sorting

-By default, SilverStripe sorts by ID, causing the oldest errors to show first - sorting by Timestamp is the simplest way to fix this before looking at the actual error.

 ## Colour codes